 Important life questions

 During that time, I was religious and I thought I was already a Christian.
-I became the representative of my family in attending the Sunday Mass for two years.
+I became the representative of my family in attending Sunday Mass for two years.
 Within the second year, there was an increasing number of questions in my mind that no one could answer: Why were we praying to Mary and other saints?
-Aren’t we supposed to pray only to God, not to men? and several practices I couldn’t understand.
+Aren’t we supposed to pray only to God, not to men?
+And several practices I couldn’t understand.

 I said “I don’t know” because I thought saying yes would be too arrogant.